 Banana Fluffernutter Cake

-I didn’t grow up eating fluffernutter because if I wanted something sweet there was always homemade cake in the fridge (thanks mom!).
+I didnโt grow up eating fluffernutter because if I wanted something sweet there was always homemade cake in the fridge (thanks mom!).
 When I finally tried it as an adult, the only thing that made a fluffernutter sandwich better was bananas.

 How to make Banana Fluffernutter Cake

+Fluffernutter is a sandwich that consists of peanut butter and marshmallow fluff.
+To make a banana cake version I made a one layer banana cake.
 After I made the batter I swirled in marshmallow fluff.
 Then it gets frosted with a peanut butter buttercream, more marshmallow fluff on top.
-The lightly salted peanuts are optional but highly recommended.
+The lightly salted peanuts are optional but highly recommended and if you want, you can even add a little drizzle of melted peanut butter to give it more color, texture and flavor.

 Banana Cake

-A major part of banana cake is the bananas…shocker.
-Not all bananas are the same size so I highly recommend weighing the bananas after they’re peeled.
+A major part of banana cake is the bananasโฆshocker.
+Not all bananas are the same size so I highly recommend weighing the bananas after theyโre peeled.
 I suggest using a digital scale for all baking measurements and especially for the bananas and flour.

 Peanut Butter Swiss Meringue Buttercream

-- You can make 24 cupcakes
+- 24 cupcakes

 - Three layer 6 inch cake